 - Sauté the garlic on a low-medium heat, until fragrant but do not let it brown.
 Stir the entire time.

-- Add pasta water mixture and plant milk, or Oatly creme fraiche for a creamier finish.
+- Add pasta water mixture and vegan cream (or creamy plant milk).
 Whisk well to emulsify, season with a generous amount of pepper and some salt if needed.

 - Toss the pasta in the ‘cheesy’ sauce quickly.
 Then add baked mushrooms to the pan, together with all the pan juices – I like to use 1 tbsp of pasta water to deglaze the baking dish to capture all of the delicious flavours.
 Mix well and adjust the seasoning if needed.